Bruce McCulloch

-Bruce Ian McCulloch is a Canadian actor, comedian, writer, musician and film director.
-McCulloch is perhaps best known for his work as a member of the comedy troupe The Kids in the Hall, including starring in the TV series of the same name.
-He was also a writer for Saturday Night Live.
+Bruce Ian McCulloch (born May 12, 1961) is a Canadian actor, comedian, writer, musician and film director.
+McCulloch is best known for his work as a member of the comedy troupe The Kids in the Hall, including starring in the TV series of the same name.
+He was also a writer for Saturday Night Live for one season, 1985-1986.
 McCulloch has appeared on other series including Twitch City and Gilmore Girls.
 He directed the films Dog Park, Stealing Harvard and Superstar.

-He also wrote and directed the romantic comedy Comeback Season which toured film festivals before its release on DVD in 2007.
+He also wrote and directed the romantic comedy Comeback Season, which toured film festivals before its release on DVD in 2007.
 He was the creator and head writer of the 2007-2008 ABC sitcom Carpoolers.

 Early life

-McCulloch was born in Edmonton, Alberta on May 12, 1961.
+McCulloch was born in Edmonton, Alberta, on May 12, 1961.
 He attended Strathcona Composite High School in Edmonton and competed in both track-and-field and swimming, winning two individual provincial titles.
 He moved to Calgary and attended Dr. E.P.
 Scarlett High School.
 McCulloch is a graduate of Mount Royal University in Calgary.
-He got his start in performing sketch comedy in a troupe called "The Audience" where he met longtime friend and collaborator Mark McKinney.
+He got his start in performing sketch comedy in a troupe called The Audience, where he met longtime friend and collaborator Mark McKinney.